3-month-old conjoined twins separated in historic surgery at Texas hospital - NewsBreak

 FORT WORTH, Texas ( KETK ) — Two conjoined twin girls who shared a liver were successfully separated Monday in a Texas hospital.

-According to Cook Children’s Medical Center in Fort Worth, JamieLynn and AmieLynn Finley were separated after an 11-hour procedure performed by a team of 25 medical professionals and six surgeons in the hospital’s first-ever separation procedure.Woman disturbs restaurant customers with magic wand; deputies called
+According to Cook Children’s Medical Center in Fort Worth, JamieLynn and AmieLynn Finley were separated after an 11-hour procedure performed by a team of 25 medical professionals and six surgeons in the hospital’s first-ever separation procedure.VIDEO: Watch the latest video stories in the WKRG News 5 Video Center

 Officials with the hospital said Thursday that the twins continue to be in good health after the separation.

-“The twins are doing great, resting and recovering,” said media relations specialist Kim Brown.
+“The twins are doing great, resting and recovering,” media relations specialist Kim Brown said.

 The girls, who are nearly 4 months old, were joined at their abdomen, from their breastbone to their bellybutton, causing them to share internal organs, including their liver.